Control Consistency Losses for Diffusion Bridges: The Generalised Self-Consistency Property and Algorithm

+\end{restatable} When $\sigma$ is independent of $x$, taking $\Tilde{b} = -b$ yields the simplified form \eqref{eq:self consistent v2} presented in the main paper. \Cref{th:generalised_sc_valid} states that we can instead use \eqref{eq:generalised self consistent} in place of the self-consistency property \eqref{eq:self consistent} in our proposed method, while retaining the same theoretical guarantees.
+We now provide details for implementing this generalised version of our algorithm.

 \paragraph{Solving for the training targets} Unlike in the standard case, the generalised self-consistency property includes `running costs'.
-As before, we can construct the targets by weighting according to a $\alpha$-schedule.
-The resulting training targets are therefore of the form
+As before, we can construct the targets by weighting according to an $\alpha$-schedule.
+Denoting the training targets as